aws-samples/mainframe-data-utilities/README.md

 Run the `parse_copybook_to_json.py` script to parse the copybook file provided in `sample-data`.

+ 1. Inform `ddb` as the value the `-output-type` value.
- 1. Inform the name of the DynamoDB table (created before) name as the `-ascii`value.
+ 2. Inform the name of the DynamoDB table (created before) name as the `-ascii`value.
- 2. Inform the name of the DynamoDB table key name as the `-keyname` value.
+ 3. Inform the name of the DynamoDB table key name as the `-keyname` value.
- 3. Inform the length of the key of the ebcdic input file as the `-keylen` value.
+ 4. Inform the length of the key of the ebcdic input file as the `-keylen` value.

 ```